-Although there is no requirement in IRPA for the Minister's delegate to ask whether the subject of a determination wishes to make a claim for refugee protection, he should be aware of Canada's obligation under the United Nations Convention relating to the Status of Refugees, and the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+Although there is no requirement in the IRPA for the Minister's delegate to ask whether the subject of a determination wishes to make a claim for refugee protection, they should be aware of Canada's obligation

-A99(3) excludes persons under removal order from making a claim for refugee protection.
+Subsection A99(3) excludes persons under removal order from making a claim for refugee protection.
 Therefore, the Minister's delegate should satisfy himself that removal would not be contrary to the spirit of Canada's obligations before issuing an order, even when the subject does not explicitly request access to the refugee determination process.